[language-switcher]

 Core objectives

-Restoration and protection of coastal miombo forests and near-shore marine habitats in direct partnership with indigenous communities, including visioning, planning and implementation.
+Restoration and protection of coastal Miombo forests and near-shore marine habitats in direct partnership with indigenous communities, including visioning, planning and implementation.

 Community-led restoration & protection of the baixo zambia and baixo Africa reef ecosystems.